 Netflix is a fantastic service that allows you to stream movies and tv series.
 The service is available in many countries around the world and there is content that will probably entertain most people, such as documentaries, dramas, action, sci-fi and children’s shows.
 They also have an app available which I would class as one of the best travel apps available, as you can download and watch shows and films offline.
 This also helps keep you entertained during long journeys.
 As a travel website in this post you’ll find out some of the best travel shows and documentaries on Netflix that may tickle your interest.
 Some provide great insight and inspiration on destinations to visit around the globe.

 Please note that some of these shows aren’t available in all countries.
-Click on the link to see if it’s available in your country.
+Click on the link to go to your Netflix account and to see if it’s available in your country.

 Here are some of the top shows to watch on Netflix for travel and destination inspiration.